Browse Exhibits (5 total)

 The personal correspondence of Dr. J.T.
 Jones.

-A colledtion of letters, magazines, ephemera, and documents that illustrate the lives of Texans during the years of World War One (1914-1918).
+A colledtion of letters, magazines, ephemera, and documents that illustrate the lives of Texans during the months leading up to, and years of, World War One (1914-1918).

 While some letters feature the thoughts and conversations of individuals and families whom the war directly affected, others reveal the day-to-day experiences of life in Texas with little or no reference to the Great War.